Cortez, California: Legal loopholes

 When Cortez was founded in 1919, another piece (in a long history) of anti-Japanese legislation had been passed in the United States.
 The Alien Land Act of 1913 prevented all ‘aliens illegible for citizenship’ from owning land or leasing property for more than three years.
 This act was a direct attempt to prevent Japanese farmers from owning land and therefore accumulating wealth in their names.
 Options for social mobility became limited.
 The farmers of the Abiko colonies were fortunate compared to many other Japanese; they were farm owners in addition to being farm laborers.
-In order to circumvent this law, many Japanese out their farm’s land in the name of their Nisei American born children.
+In order to circumvent this law, many Japanese put their farm’s land in the name of their Nisei American born children.
 Families were able to turn barren uncultivated land into thriving farms through hard work ethic and by running a family economy.
-It was normative for all members of a family, including children would work on the farm.
+It was normal for all members of a family, including children, to work on the farm.